0lvin/heretic2/README.md

 Goals:
 * Implement minimal set required for single player,
-* Multiplayer game or same protocol is not in priority
+* Multiplayer game or same protocol is not in priority,
-* Raven code should be placed only in src/game or separate repository
+* Raven code should be placed only in src/game or separate repository,
-* All other code should be GPL or public domain.
+* All other code should be GPL or public domain,
-* Minimal set of hacks over quake 2 engine
+* Minimal set of hacks over quake 2 engine.

 ======